renegade-fi/rust-sdk/README.md

 }
 ```

-### Bundle Details
+## Bundle Details
-The `AtomicMatchApiBundle` type returned by the external match client contains the following fields:
+The *quote* returned by the relayer for an external match has the following structure:
+- `order`: The original external order
-- `match_result`: The result of the match (does not account for fees)
+- `match_result`: The result of the match, including:
-- `fees`: The fees due by the caller when the match is submitted.
-This includes a `relayer_fee` and a `protocol_fee`.
+- `fees`: The fees for the match
-- `receive`: The address and amount of the token the caller will receive from the match.
-This value _does_ account for fees, so it is exactly the ERC20 amount that the caller can expect to receive from the darkpool contract.
+    - `relayer_fee`: The fee paid to the relayer
+    - `protocol_fee`: The fee paid to the protocol
+- `receive`: The asset transfer the external party will receive, *after fees are deducted*.
+    - `mint`: The token address
+    - `amount`: The amount to receive
-- `send`: The address and amount of the token the caller will send to the darkpool contract.
+- `send`: The asset transfer the external party needs to send.
+No fees are charged on the send transfer. (same fields as `receive`)
+- `price`: The price used for the match
+- `timestamp`: The timestamp of the quote

+When assembled into a bundle (returned from `assemble_quote` or `request_external_match`), the structure is as follows:
+- `match_result`: The final match result
+- `fees`: The fees to be paid
+- `receive`: The asset transfer the external party will receive
+- `send`: The asset transfer the external party needs to send
-- `settlement_tx`: The EVM transaction that the caller must submit to the network in order to settle the match.
+- `settlement_tx`: The transaction to submit on-chain
+    - `tx_type`: The transaction type
+    - `to`: The contract address
+    - `data`: The calldata
+    - `value`: The ETH value to send

+See example [`quote_validation.rs`](examples/quote_validation.rs) for an example of using these fields to validate a quote before submitting it.

+This can be run with `cargo run --example quote_validation`.